Lexical chain: Lexical Chain and Word Embedding

 Even though the applicability of lexical chains is diverse, there is little work exploring them with recent advances in NLP, more specifically with word embeddings.
 In, lexical chains are built using specific patterns found on WordNet and used for learning word embeddings.
 Their resulting vectors, are validated in the document similarity task.
 Gonzales et al. use word-sense embeddings to produce lexical chains that are integrated with a neural machine translation model.
 Mascarelli proposes a model that uses lexical chains to leverage statistical machine translation by using a document encoder.
 Instead of using an external lexical database, they use word embeddings to detect the lexical chains in the source text.

 Ruas et al. propose two techniques that combine lexical databases, lexical chains, and word embeddings, namely Flexible Lexical Chain II (FLLC II) and Fixed Lexical Chain II (FXLC II).
 The main goal of both FLLC II and FXLC II is to represent a collection of words by their semantic values more concisely.
 In FLLC II, the lexical chains are assembled dynamically according to the semantic content for each term evaluated and the relationship with its adjacent neighbors.
 As long as there is a semantic relation that connects two or more words, they should be combined into a unique concept.
-The semantic relationship is obtained through WordNet, which works a ground truth to indicate which lexical structure connects two words (e.g., hypernyms, hyponyms, meronyms).
+The semantic relationship is obtained through WordNet, which works a ground truth to indicate which lexical structure connects two words (hypernyms, hyponyms, meronyms, etc.).
 If a word without any semantic affinity with the current chain presents itself, a new lexical chain is initialized.
 On the other hand, FXLC II breaks text segments into pre-defined chunks, with a specific number of words each.
 Different from FLLC II, the FXLC II technique groups a certain amount of words into the same structure, regardless of the semantic relatedness expressed in the lexical database.
 In both methods, each formed chain is represented by the word whose pre-trained word embedding vector is most similar to the average vector of the constituent words in that same chain.